CrazyFedde/docs/commands.md

 <a name="roll"></a>
 ### Roll

-Rolls a random number or a set of D&D dice.
+Rolls a random number between 1 and 100, or between the numbers given.

 #### Usage

     >roll [min] [max]
-    >roll [D&D Dice]

 <a name="say"></a>
 ### Say